CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Then select **Done**.

-    >**Important**:As of July 2023, Azure AI services now include what were previously known as Cognitive Services and Azure Applied AI Services.
+    >**Important**:As of July 2023, Azure AI services now include what was previously known as Cognitive Services and Azure Applied AI Services.
 Some user interfaces are still updating their references from `Cognitive Services` to `Azure AI services`, but both terms refer to the same type of resource.

     >**Note**: If you are ***not*** prompted to choose a language resource, it could be because you have multiple Language resources in your subscription.
 In that case:

-    1. On the bar at the top if the page, select **Settings (&#9881;)**.
+    1. On the bar at the top of the page, select **Settings (&#9881;)**.

     1. On the **Settings** page, view the **Resources** tab.